simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 {% assign snippets = 'package:drift_docs/snippets/isolates.dart.excerpt.json' | readString | json_decode %}

+## Simple setup

+Starting from Drift version 2.3.0, using drift isolates has been greatly simplified.
+Simply use `NativeDatabase.createInBackground` as a drop-in replacement for the `NativeDatabase` you've been using before:

+{% include "blocks/snippet" snippets = snippets name = 'simple' %}

+In the common case where you only need a isolate for performance reasons, this is as simple as it gets.
+The rest of this article explains a more complex setup giving you full control over the internal components making up a drift isolate.
+This is useful for advanced use cases, including:

+- Having two databases on different isolates which need to stay in sync.
+- Sharing a drift database connection across different Dart or Flutter engines, like for a background service on Android.

+In most other cases, simply using `NativeDatabase.createInbackground` works great!
+It implements the same approach shared in this article, except that all the complicated bits are hidden behind a simple method.

 ## Preparations

 To use the isolate api, first enable the appropriate [build option]({{ "builder_options.md" | pageUrl }}) by